Metalnem/mijailovic.net/_posts/2017-08-27-sqlite-adventures.md

 ```

 It's just a simple wrapper around the **openDatabase**,
 so let's continue our search there.
-Immediatelly at the top
+Immediately at the top
 of the **openDatabase** is the answer to our question
 why the *SQLITE_OPEN_EXCLUSIVE* flag is being ignored: